thunderrabbit/barefoot_rob/templates/event_templates/walk_and_talk/izumi_tamagawa/izumi_tamagawa_full_moon.en.md

 Enjoy the night air.
 Enjoy moonlight.
 Touch the earth.
 Connect with nature.
 Connect with friends.

-Enjoy chatting and barefoot walking on the full moon night.
+Enjoy meditation and barefoot walking on the full moon night.
 Share beautiful experiences with like-minded friends!

 The energy of the full moon supports us in releasing unwanted energies, so we'll also share some time in